The streetcar, named "The Hop," is expected to start operating later in 2018. It is NOT operational as of the last revision date of this guide.

 Pick N Save grocery store plus familiar quick-service eateries.

 Wisconsin Avenue Businesses: Within two blocks of the streetcar stops on Wisconsin Avenue (at Broadway and at Milwaukee), you have everything from the 37-floor 100 East Building to the 30-floor 411 building, the historic Milwaukee Club, the US Federal Courthouse, the 250 Building, the historic Wells Building, the historic Railway Exchange Building, and the historic Iron Block Building.

 Generally residential: The blocks along North Jackson and along East Ogden contains thousands of apartments and condos--from large apartment and condo complexes to small buildings with studio apartments.
 The area around the steeple of All Saints Cathedral is called "Yankee Hill" (not to be confused with the apartment and condo towers called Yankee Hill on Jackson and State) and is an area of historic mansions, hotels, churches, and smaller apartment buildings.
 Of course, there are hundreds of other places to live throughout the area along the route, but this area has a larger proportion of residential population than other segments of the route.

 The most empty area: Aside from the fantastic

 Milwaukee Intermodal Station,

 Stone Creek Factory cafe, the streetcar barn itself, and the intruiging

 the streetcar route west of the Milwaukee River along St Paul is remarkably empty.

-The US Post office on St Paul will be ceasing operations at its bunker-like building straddling the railroad tracks; and there are empty lots along the Milwaukee River along Plankinton Avenue.
+The US Post office on St Paul still occupies its bunker-like building straddling the railroad tracks; and there are empty lots along the Milwaukee River along Plankinton Avenue.